top of page

 Migraine, Persistent Headache, and Neck Pain — What the Numbers Show

-What this Means
+What This Means for Management

 Why do my migraines, neck pain, and back pain all seem connected?

 They may share a common root — a nervous system that is less efficient at quietening pain signals.
-Research confirms neck pain occurs in over 75% of people with migraine, and a systematic review of 14 studies found a clear association between persistent low back pain and primary headache disorders.
+Research confirms that neck pain occurs in over 75% of people with migraines, and a systematic review of 14 studies found a clear association between persistent low back pain and primary headache disorders.
 These are not coincidental numbers.

 What is neuroinhibitory dysfunction?